Model Preserving Compression for Neural Networks: Pruning with interpolative decompositions

 Multiplying both sides by $U^\top$ now gives an approximation of the original network by a pruned one,

 That is, the ID has pruned the network of width $m$ into a dense sub-network of width $k$ with $\widehat W \equiv W_{:,\I} \in \R^{d \times k}$ and $\widehat U \equiv T U \in \R^{k \times c}$.
-Importantly, it is not possible to use the SVD of $Z^\top$ for this task since it is not clear how to map the dominant left singular vectors back through the activation function $g$ to either a subset of the existing neurons or a small set of new neurons.
-This makes use of the ID essential.
+Importantly, the SVD of $Z^\top$ cannot be used for this task since it is not clear how to map the dominant left singular vectors back through the activation function $g$ to either a subset of the existing neurons or a small set of new neurons.
+This makes use of the ID essential and we provide additional intuition for this scheme in the appendix, specifically in Figure ~\ref{fig:patches}.